libvips/libvips/cplusplus/README.md

 ### Introduction

-This API is a thing layer over the libvips GObject API.  it adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.
+This API is a thin layer over the libvips GObject API.  it adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.